Microsoft SQL Server connection

 - Hostname or IP address

 - Either the Port number or the Instance name.
-Use the Instance name if the server is configured for dynamic ports.
+If the server is configured for dynamic ports, use the Instance name.

 - Username and password

 - Select Use Active Directory if the Microsoft SQL Server has been set up in a domain that uses NTLM (New Technology LAN Manager) authentication.
 Then enter the name of the domain that is associated with the username and password

 - SSL certificate (if required by the database server)

 For Private connectivity, to connect to a database that is not externalized to the internet (for example, behind a firewall), you must set up a secure connection.

 Choose the method for creating a connection based on where you are in the platform

 - In a project

 - Click Assets > New asset > Data access tools > Connection.
 See Adding a connection to a project.

 - In a catalog